Everything you need to know about Miley Cyrus and Liam Hemsworth’s 10-year relationship

 - Michael Buckner/Getty Images

 A source told E!
-News that the pair are back on but “taking it slow.”
+News that the pair were back on but “taking it slow.”

 February 2012: They began attending events together again.